Forge & Fire

 What about natural gas and Propane?

-Most gas forges never get very hot.
+Most gas forges never get up to welding heat.

 Some gas forges CAN get hot enough to fire weld!

 There are some homemade and custom designed gas forges that can reach this higher heat.
 If the reader is going the gas forge route, I recommend visiting Ron Reil's website to see how to design the hotter custom-made forges at http://ronreil.abana.org/design1.shtml .
 Ron has compiled a large collection of designs both of his own and those sent to him by friends.
 Lots of designs of burners, insulation, most are inexpensive.
-These guys keep adding more stuff.

 Special fluxes needed for fire welding with gas forges.

 Since gas forges will take longer to heat iron, more oxidation will develop during the extended heating period.
 Special fluxes are used to deal with the additional scaling which results from this oxidation.
-Centaur Forge sells these fluxes.
+Centaur Forge (www.centaurforge.com) sells these fluxes.

 The author can be emailed at address in picture below: